 On July 25, Dr. Dang Thi Thanh, Dang Van Ngu Hospital, said that the hospital had received a 68-year-old patient brought in by his family with symptoms such as headache, foaming at the mouth, convulsions, and many corn-like spots on the patient's skin.

-Doctor Thanh said that brain fluke disease is a disease belonging to the group of central nervous system infections, causing serious health effects with a very high level of danger, causing patients to suffer from memory loss, and symptoms of convulsions can appear without warning, which is very dangerous, especially when the patient is participating in traffic.
+Doctor Thanh said that brain fluke disease is a disease belonging to the group of central nervous system infections, causing serious health effects with a very high level of danger, causing patients to suffer from memory loss, and symptoms of seizures can appear without warning, which is very dangerous, especially when the patient is participating in traffic.

 The disease can lead to death if not diagnosed and treated promptly.
 The disease develops silently until obvious symptoms are detected, which is often quite late.
 The cause of infection with pork tapeworm larvae is unsanitary eating, eating raw, undercooked foods such as blood pudding, nem chao, nem thinh or raw vegetables contaminated with tapeworms from pig waste or contaminated water sources.